Review of a Prohibition Decision Issued Due to a Poor Driving Record

 Drivers who receive a Notice of Prohibition must acknowledge the driving prohibition and surrender their driver’s licence.
 However, they may make a submission using the Application for Review and pay a review fee to explain why a driving prohibition should not continue or should be reduced to a shorter duration.
 The prohibition will remain in effect during the review.

 An Adjudicator may consider the driving record and history, personal or financial hardship, family responsibilities, employment and other relevant information.
 Once the review has concluded the driver will be advised of the outcome.

 The application form you must complete may be downloaded below:

 Along with the completed form and payment, you must include your written reasons as to why you think the driving prohibition should not have been issued or why the length of the prohibition should be shorter.
-The ICBC Driver Licensing Center will give you a copy of the review guidelines which outlines the full process.
+The ICBC Driver Licensing Office will give you a copy of the review guidelines which outlines the full process.

 Drivers who are dissatisfied with the outcome of their review have the right, under section 94 of the Motor Vehicle Act, to file an appeal of the decision at the British Columbia Supreme Court within 30 days of the date they were personally served by police with the Notice of Prohibition or, if not personally served, within 30 days of the date they signed a Notice of Intent to Prohibit, a Notice of Prohibition or an Acknowledgement of Prohibition from Driving form.
 Drivers are responsible for bearing the cost of their appeal and are prohibited from driving while their appeal is in progress unless a stay of driving prohibition is ordered by the court.